The death of a baby in a working class family in the early 1900s

-I was too young to remember much about my younger sister, Dorothy, but I clearly remember when she died, probably because it was so emotional.
-I was three years old and she was 18 months.
+I was too young to remember much about my younger sister, Dorothy, but I do remember when she died, probably because it was so emotional.
+I was four years old and she was 18 months.
 She died of pneumonia.

 Dorothy's cot was in my mother's bedroom and there was a canopy over it.
 There was also steam kettle which looked like an ordinary kettle with a long spout.
 Although I didn't at the time know its function, I now know that it was to moisten the air to help a patient breathe.